keotl/jivago/docs/configuration/router/index.rst

 .. literalinclude:: filter_rules.py
    :language: python

-Note that the simple URL pattern parameter is ignore when a regular expression is supplied.
+Note that the simple URL pattern parameter is ignored when a regular expression is supplied.

 CORS rules
 -----------